Polynomials with many rational preperiodic points: Rational Preperiodic Points

 \section{Rational Preperiodic Points}

 The goal of this section is to prove Theorem \ref{thm main intro}, which is stated in a refined form below as Theorem \ref{thm main}.
-Our strategy is to first construct a bijection between polynomials exhibiting dynamical compression for exceptionally large intervals and lattice points in a certain convex region of Euclidean space (Lemma \ref{lem reduction to volume}), and then use a geometry of numbers argument to reduce the existence of such lattice points to volume estimates.
+Our strategy is to consider the lattice $\Lambda_{d,e}$ generated by vectors of the form $(f(0), f(1), \ldots, f(d+e))$ where $f(x)$ is a degree-at-most-$d$ integer-valued polynomial and $e > 0$ is an integer.
+(Fecall that $g(x) \in \QQ[x]$ is said to be \emph{integer-valued} if $g(\ZZ) \subseteq \ZZ$.)
+There is a natural bijection between vectors in $\Lambda_{d,e}$ contained within a small box near the origin and degree-at-most-$d$ polynomials exhibiting dynamical compression.
+We use a classical geometry-of-numbers theorem of Minkowski to prove the existence of lattice points in this box by analyzing the discriminant of $\Lambda_{d,e}$.